How to Sell Stock Music to Stock Music Libraries (Ultimate Guide)

 If you’re a stock music composer or a music producer and want to get an extra stream of revenue, it’s a good idea to register your tracks with a performance rights organization (PRO).

-Examples of PROs are BMI and ASCAP (USA), and SOCAN (Canada).
+Examples of PROs are BMI, ASCAP (US), and SOCAN (Canada).
 Basically, each country has its own PRO.

-As a composer, each time a live venue, a restaurant, a TV show, or a radio commercial plays your track, it entitles you to performance royalties.
-These TV networks, radio stations, and venues consequently pay royalties to PROs, who then distribute the earnings to their composers and publishers.
+As a composer, each time a live venue, a restaurant, a TV show, or a radio commercial plays your track, you are entitled to performance royalties.
+These TV networks, radio stations, and venues pay royalties to PROs, who then distribute the earnings to their composers and publishers.

-What this means is if a marketing agency buys your track from a royalty-free music library website, they only pay once for the track.
+This means that if a marketing agency buys your track from a royalty-free music library website, they only pay once for the track.
 However, if, for example, they use the track in a TV commercial, the TV network has to pay performance royalties to its country’s PRO.

 How are Composers Tracked?

-All broadcasting stations need to provide a cue sheet to PROs, reporting all the music used in a specific production.
-Your music track plus your CAE/IPI code (provided by your PRO) will be written on this cue sheet.
+All broadcasting stations must provide PROs with a cue sheet reporting all the music used in a specific production.
+This cue sheet will include your music track plus your CAE/IPI code (provided by your PRO).

 By selling music on websites like Audiojungle or Pond5, it’s impossible to know where your music will be used and if they report any cue sheets.
 Let’s hope everyone plays their part well!

 Actually, on Audiojungle, you can see the invoice with the name and address of each buyer.
-Sometimes, you may find a TV network bought your track.
-However, there’s no way of knowing if it will be used at all unless you contact them.
+Sometimes, you may find a TV network that bought your track.
+However, there’s no way to know if it will be used unless you contact them.

 If you want to know if your tracks are being broadcasted, you can register with TuneSat or Soundmouse.
 With their audio recognition technology, these two services scan TV channels and websites around the world so you can discover where your music is being played.